 This thing looks hot!
 As we drove across Michigan on I-94, Chevy, Ford, and Toyota pickup drivers obviously sped up or slowed down to cruise in the near lane, and check out our yellow SC.
 Thumbs were raised, heads nodded.

-For '01, the Frontier gets a significant front-end redo and interior upgrade.
+The 2001 Nissan Frontier gets a significant front-end redo and interior upgrade.
 But the big news is the factory-supercharged 210-hp V-6 now offered on the Desert Runner SC 4x2, the King Cab 4x4, and Crew Cab 4x2 and 4x4 models.

 Much of what's newly appealing about the Frontier is its "techno" front sheetmetal (and plastic): a strong, simple face with big, clear-lensed headlamps and a cruel gape-mouth grille that looks like something you'd see on a bulldozer.
 Nissan officials say the look was inspired by the classy appearance of premium power tools.
 This industrio-mechanical design twist is complemented by husky fender flares bolted onto the wheel arches, a plastic tailgate cover, and a great-looking alloy-wheel design.
 The result is a factory-built truck with the look of a smartly done tuner toy.